 {371}

 of the will of God, it is also obedience.
-But if you &#8220;*return* to the command&#8221; under the form of law, you return to death and condemnation.
+But if you "*return* to the command" under the form of law, you return to death and condemnation.
 The law does not give life, does not give strength for holiness, any more than it justifies.
 From what you say, I do not believe you are delivered from the law.
-If you had felt what the law is, I do not think you would have said, Let us return to the command, or could have spoken of again setting up the observance of the command; because you would feel that on this ground you are lost, *because the law has not lost its force,* and throughout it is always (for man) a ministry of condemnation and death.
+If you had felt what the law is, I do not think you would have said, Let us return to the command, or could have spoken of again setting up the observance of the command; because you would feel that on this ground you are lost, *because the law has not lost its force*, and throughout it is always (for man) a ministry of condemnation and death.
 I do not in the least reproach you.
 Many dear and precious souls are under law.

 There are some who, wishing to teach the law, know neither what they say, nor whereof they affirm.
 Have you read this part of the Epistle to Timothy?
 But what I know is, that the New Testament speaks to us of the law as of that from which we are delivered.
 It tells us that we are bound by the law as long as we live, but that we are dead; and it also says that we cannot have two husbands at once, the law and Christ (that is to say, be bound in two ways to two objects).
-The apostle expresses himself thus, &#8220;To them that are without law, as without law (being not without law to God, but *ennomos Christo)*&#8221;&#8212;in subjection to, bound by obedience, to Christ.
-You cannot watch too carefully over holiness, and we are sanctified unto *obedience.* Independence of will is the principle of sin; but the law is not a means of attaining holiness.
+The apostle expresses himself thus, "To them that are without law, as without law (being not without law to God, but *ennomos Christo*)" -- in subjection to, bound by obedience, to Christ.
+You cannot watch too carefully over holiness, and we are sanctified unto *obedience*.
+Independence of will is the principle of sin; but the law is not a means of attaining holiness.
 It does not give a new will, nor strength when one has one.
 The New Testament always speaks of it as a means of death, of condemnation, and of weakness; those who are of the works of the law (and these are not bad but good) are under the curse.
-It is not for the righteous *(dikaio nomos ou keitai),* nothing is more absolute.
+It is not for the righteous (*dikaio nomos ou keitai*), nothing is more absolute.
 It is ignorance of what the heart of man is to imagine that he can be under a law coming from God and live.

 As to the opinion you may form of my views on this point, it will be to me a matter of utter indifference; because the word of God is as clear as day.
 And it is evident to him who knows what man is, that man can have nothing to do with the law without weakening its obligations, except to be condemned by it; and that grace alone maintains its authority, because Another has borne its curse: because the word tells me that I cannot have two husbands at once.
 And if I put myself under a